 However, the time-evolution from earlier requires f' and f'', which are not defined at 0.

 We can derive a formula customized for $L^1$ :

-This suggests that ${\cal L}^1$ is a more reliable measure of mixing than variance for nonuniform mixing.
+This suggests that $L^1$ is a more reliable measure of mixing than variance for nonuniform mixing.
+(Same flavor as area coordinates [Nakamura (1996)].)

 Relaxation of f-divergence: Periodic example